Covering complexions.

 CSL bumper fitment.

-I will confidently state that its fitment is to OEM level and allowed perfect alignment & panel gap between the fender and bumper.
-We slightly adjusted the fender's position on the front carrier bracket to achieve the fitment you will see below.
+I will confidently state that the CSL bumper's fitment is of OEM quality and allowed perfect alignment & panel gap between the fender and bumper.

 As a caveat, most E46 M3 owners will attest to the relative ease of achieving perfect static fitment of your bumper - and there's keeping it there for an extended period of time.
 I will further discuss the installation of Vorsteiner's CSL bumper in its specific series.